pcavad/data-science-project/README.md

 # data-science-portfolio

-CA: Jupyter notebooks for an anonymous customer: ETL, EDA, forecasting.
+CA: Jupyter notebooks for a customer: ETL, EDA, forecasting.